 How I went out expecting a waterfall, but I discovered much more than that.

-The valley is a nature reserve called Jedlovy Dul ("fir-tree mine").
-It is really pretty there, and the trail is not difficult.
-I have no idea why it isn't more known, but I didn't complain about the fact that there was absolutely nobody else around.
+The valley is a nature reserve called Jedlovy Dul ("fir-tree mine" in English).
+Once there, I found it to be really pretty, and the trail is not difficult.
+I have no idea why it isn't more known, but I didn't complain about the fact that there was nobody else around.

 It turned out to be a place with neat, mixed forest; and the stream, of course..